 When choosing a photo for the film effect in Lightroom, start by considering the lighting and composition.

-Look for photos with suitable lighting and an interesting composition that will enhance the film effect.
+Look for photos with suitable lighting and an interesting composition to enhance the film's effect.

 Additionally, think about the subject matter and the mood you want to convey.